-This application, to permit a planned retirement community use with 57 age-restricted single-family attached dwelling units through a special exception, was accepted by the Prince George's County Planning Department on May 12, 2023, and is being reviewed in accordance with the prior Prince George's County Zoning Ordinance, pursuant to Section 27-1900 of the Zoning Ordinance.
+This application, to permit a planned retirement community with 57 age-restricted single-family attached dwelling units through a special exception, was accepted by the Prince George's County Planning Department on May 12, 2023, and is being reviewed in accordance with the prior Prince George's County Zoning Ordinance, pursuant to Section 27-1900 of the Zoning Ordinance.

 A special exception is subject to the general required findings of approval for all special exceptions contained in Section 27-317(a) of the prior Prince George's County Zoning Ordinance.
 Part 4 of the Zoning Ordinance also includes additional required findings for specific uses.
 A planned retirement community use is subject to the additional findings of Section 27-395 of the prior Zoning Ordinance.
-In support of the application, the applicant filed an amended site layout package, submitted August 17, 2023.
+In support of the application, the applicant filed an amended statement of justification, submitted June 9, 2023, incorporated by reference herein.